 (d) No civil penalty shall be imposed under this section against an excavator or operator who violates any of the provisions of this article if the violation occurred while the excavator or operator was responding to a service outage or other emergency, except that such penalty shall be imposed if such violation was willful or malicious.

 (e) This section shall not apply to any governmental entity as defined by W.S.
-1-39-103 (a) (i), which participates in the notification center as provided by this act.
+1-39-103 (i), which participates in the Notification Center as provided by this act.
 Nothing in this article shall affect any provision of the Wyoming Governmental Claims Act, W.S.
 1-39-101 through 1-39-120.